corgibytes/freshli-cli/CONTRIBUTING.md

 **Formatting rules**

 Commit messages are structured similar to email messages.
 The first line of the commit message is the "subject".
-(Some Git clients even separate this part of the message into its own textbox to make this distinction clear.)
+(Some Git clients even separate this part of the message into its own text box to make this distinction clear.)
 The rest of the commit message is used for the message body.

 The subject should be no more than 50 characters in length.
 It is sometimes very challenging to comply with this limit, so it is not strictly enforced on this project.
 However, please try to stay within this boundary.